Heartbreak High (2022 TV series)

 Heartbreak High is an Australian comedy drama television series created for Netflix by Hannah Carroll Chapman.
 The series follows the students and teachers of Hartley High as they navigate racial tensions in Australia, high school romances, and all sorts of teen angst.
-It is a soft reboot of the 1994 series first screened on Network Ten.
+It is a soft reboot of the 1994 series (itself a spin-off of the 1993 feature film The Heartbreak Kid) first screened on Network Ten.
 It features an ensemble cast including Ayesha Madon, Thomas Weatherall, Bryn Chapman Parish, Asher Yasbincek, James Majoos, Chloé Hayden, Will McDonald, Gemma Chua-Tran, Sherry-Lee Watson, Josh Heuston, Brodie Townsend, Chika Ikogwe, Scott Major and Rachel House.
-Sam Rechner, Kartanya Maynard and Angus Sampson joined the series in its second season.
+Sam Rechner, Kartanya Maynard, and Angus Sampson joined the series in its second season.
+Ioane Sa'ula, Aki Munroe, William McKenna and Ben Turland joined in its third and final season.

 Heartbreak High premiered on Netflix on 14 September 2022.
 The following month, it was renewed for a second season, which premiered on 11 April 2024.
-Production for the third and final season began in November 2024.
+Production for the third and final season began in November 2024, with Netflix releasing the final season on March 25, 2026.
 The first season received universal acclaim from critics, while the second season divided critics and audiences.
 The performances and costumes in both seasons were met with praise.
 It has received numerous accolades, including an International Emmy Award and six AACTA Awards (of 15 nominations).

 Premise

 Season 1

 After a detailed diagram of which students have been sexually involved is discovered graffitied on the wall of the school, all of the students whose names were on it are forced to attend a new sexual education course called the Sexual Literacy Tutorial (SLT, pronounced "sluts" by the students).
 The map's creator, Amerie Wadia (Ayesha Madon), becomes a social outcast after taking the fall for its co-author, Harper McLean (Asher Yasbincek), who has stopped talking to her following a tragedy at a music festival they attended.
-Later Amerie learns that Harper was kidnapped after the music festival by Chook's crew.
+Later, Amerie learns that Harper was kidnapped by Chook's crew after the music festival.
 Ca$h (Will McDonald), a mate of Harper who's part of Chook's gang, helps her escape.
-She couldn't stay at Amerie's house for support because Amerie was having sex with Spider (Bryn Chapman Parish), hence why she hates her.
-Amerie and Harper make up and most of the gang gets arrested.
-Quinni's (Chloé Hayden) relationship with Sasha (Gemma Chua-Tran) would have lasted longer if Sasha wasn't so rude to her.
+She couldn't stay at Amerie's house for support because Amerie was having sex with Spider (Bryn Chapman Parish), which is why she hates her.
+Amerie and Harper make up, and most of the gang gets arrested.